freedesktop/amd-umr/doc/sphinx/source/register_access.rst

 	umr --bank <se_bank> <sh_bank> <instance>

 Which mirrors the kernel\'s **amdgpu_gfx_select_se_sh()** function.
-The value of 'x' can be passed to indicate a broadcast value.
+The value 'x' can be passed to indicate a broadcast value.

 -------------
 Direct Access
 -------------

-By default, access to registers is performed via the debugfs entries which is ideal since certain registers require semaphore protection.
+By default, access to registers is performed via the debugfs entries which is ideal since certain registers require semaphore or mutex protection.
 However, at times it is ideal to access registers directly.
 This is accomplished with the *use_pci* option.
 For instance,